codinggrace/non-tech-founders-workshop/Networking/DNS.md

 ## What Does Owning a Domain Not Give You?
 - A domain simply gives you a means to map addresses
 - It will not give you any hosting or content, but many domain registrars offer this as well
+- Owning `mycompany.com` does not give you automatic rights to other top level domains (TLDs) like `mycompany.io` or `mycompany.ie`.
+You have to buy those separately

 ## Advanced: You can use a tool called "whois" to lookup information